Structuring seasonal rate calendars in Python

 """Validates interval boundaries against existing seasons with priority awareness."""

-for existing_name, interval in zip(self._interval_names, self._intervals):
+for name, interval in zip(self._season_names, self._intervals):

-# Overlap condition for closed='left': max(start1, start2) < min(end1, end2)
+# Overlap condition for half-open [left, right): max(start1, start2) < min(end1, end2)

 if max(interval.left, new_start) < min(interval.right, new_end):

-existing_priority = self._constraints[existing_name]["priority"]
+existing_priority = self._constraints[name]["priority"]

 if priority <= existing_priority:

-return existing_name
+return name

 return None